vandoan/udacity-react/README.md

 # MyReads Project

-This project was build on Udacity's starter template.

 To start, clone the project with Git.
 Then, change directory (terminal command "cd") into the project's folder.
 Afterward, run "npm install".
 Possibly, you need to use sudo.